skytap/well-architected-framework/operations/Discovery/discoveryworkloads.md

 ### Skytap Power Discovery for Workloads - Goals <a name="goals"></a>

-The goal of discovery is to develop the proper framework for your workloads running in Skytap in the cloud.
+The goal of discovery is to develop the proper framework for your workloads running in Skytap.
 It can be further defined by these supporting goals:

 * Uncover exact on-premises workloads to be migrated at the LPAR/VM level